rocjs/roc/docs/Extensions.md

 actions         The registered actions at this time hooks           The registered hooks at this time
 ```
-If the extension should be processed the function need to return an object that can have one of the following from above; `buildConfig`, `config`, `meta`, `actions` and `hooks`.
+If the extension should be processed the function needs to return an object that can have one of the following from [above](#general-structure); `buildConfig`, `config`, `meta`, `actions` and `hooks`.
 If the function returns nothing/undefined it will be managed as an error and the extension and all that depends on it will not be loaded.
 This is also the case if it returns a string, the string can be used for a more detailed error message.

 _This will soon be the only way for an extension to remove actions & hooks_

 #### postInit
-Can be used update the state after all other extensions has been initialized.
+Can be used update the state after all other extensions have been initialized.
 Will get the following as an object:
 ```
 config          The configuration object at this time meta            The meta configuration object at this time